TritonDataCenter/rfd/rfd/0090/README.md

 It is important to note here that it is only zones with runnable threads that factor into the scheduling priority recalculations.
-The `cpu_shares` are just a number that gets input into this calulation.
+The `cpu_shares` are just a number that gets input into this calculation.
 The value on its own is meaningless.
 Even the value in relation to other zones on the CN that do not have runnable threads is meaningless.
 It is only useful as a weight in the calculation made when there more runnable threads than CPUs and multiple zones